kelseybrownux/sodapractice/README.md

-# sodapractice
+# SODA FOR A NEW CENTURY!
-Soda practice website for UXDI16
+## Learn all about Soda in this compelling website made by UXDI16

+* Sodas are good
+* Sodas are cool